machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-In this example, we do not worry with the fact that older browsers do not render
+In this example, we do not worry about the fact that older browsers do not
-transitions.
-Their only purpose is to enhance user experience in modern
+render transitions.
+The transition's only purpose is to enhance the user
-browsers.
+experience in modern browsers.

 If, however, a transition carries information (e.g. a file upload indication),
-we will have to provide a way so that older browsers understand it.
+we will have to provide a way for older browsers to understand it.

-Therefore, the zero fallback presents a solution for getting away with
+Therefore, the zero fallback provides a solution for getting away with
 animations, rounded corners, shadows, custom fonts and many other CSS3
 properties in older browsers.

-2) Defined Fallback
+2. Defined Fallback
 -------------------

 This is a fallback that takes advantage of the fact that a browser applies the
 last known declaration.
-Just recall the grunt-pixrem post processor from one of
+Just recall the grunt-pixrem post-processor from one of
-the chapters:
+the previous chapters:

 ```css
 .element {